carteras/IT-CBR/assignments/Digital Solutions/2022_Semester1_DigitalTechnolgy_DigitalSolutions_Showcase_AI4.md

 <td><strong>Statement 3</strong></td>
 <td><p><strong>Statement</strong>: The previous assessment item asked
 students to become an expert on one of the wordle game client/player features.
-Review some of the tutorials that students generated and identify some things you could have used to enhance your tutorials.
+Review some of the tutorials students generated and identify what you could have used to enhance your tutorials.
 This enhancement could be good things you should include in the future or a 'here be dragons' moment.</p>
-<p>Feel free to compare and contrast between your work or others.
-What
+<p>Feel free to compare and contrast your work or others.
+What worked in
-worked in them what didn’t work.</p>
+them and what didn't work.</p>
 <p>Statement responses are used to evaluate your ability to
 <strong>analyse your learning</strong>, identify <strong>how and when
 you synthesised new understanding</strong> on your own, and your ability